 Advanced position sensing includes:

-- Optical interferometry3 – Sub-micron position detection
+- Optical interferometry – Sub-micron position detection4

 - Magnetic field mapping – Relative position within magnetic environment